lemniscat-devops/doc/doc/docs/runtime.md

 If you execute the runtime with the `--steps ["allclean:code"]` parameter, the runtime will execute all the tasks (exept `run` steps) with this order :

-1. All tasks with the `pre` step
+1. All tasks with the `pre-clean` step
-2. All tasks with the `clean` step
+2. All tasks with the `run-clean` step
-3. All tasks with the `post` step
+3. All tasks with the `post-clean` step

 !!! note
     If your task is tagged with multiple steps and the runtime is launched to execute this steps both, the task will be executed once.